Agile-metaphor/AI-Based-Question-Answer-Paper-Generator-Large/README.md

 (Note: Use wsl and conda if on windows, saves stress)

 Improvements(-to be rewritten and explained by hand later):
+Designed to handle large pdfs, splits them into batches(words/pages) and generates questions and answers based on content every batch(words/pages) of content.

 Safety:
 Groq api keys are now stored in a .env file as opposed to plain text